GAM-team/GAM/docs/gam.cfg.md

         Update the OU of a Chromebook with the OU ID rather than the OU path.
         Set to true if you are getting the following error:
         `400: invalidInput - Invalid Input: Inconsistent Orgunit id and path in request`
         Default: False
+use_classroom_owner_access
+        How is classroom member information obtained and how are classroom members deleted.
+        Client access does not provide complete information about non-domain students/teachers.
+        When False, GAM uses client access to get classroom member information and to delete members When True, GAM uses service account access as the classroom owner.
+        An extra API call is required per course to authenticate the owner
+        Default: False
 use_projectid_as_name
         When False, new projects have a default project name of "GAM Project"